Source Data Analysis

 This plugin scans the data of the data sample in order to calculate various data quality metrics.
 These metrics can then be used for masking and synthetic data generation.

-• Data Sample Size — the actual number of values in a column of the data sample.
+• Data Sample Size — the actual number of values per column in the data sample.

 • The data sample is retrieved per the Catalog settings.
-For example, the default sample size is 10% of the table size, with minimum 100 and maximum 500.
-However, the actual data sample size can vary, based on the table size.
+For example, the default sample is 10% of the table size, with a minimum of 100 and a maximum of 500.
+However, the actual size of the data sample can vary depending on the table size.

 • Distinct Values — the count of distinct values per column in the data sample.